All Episodes

 Newton said it was a mysterious force that bound things together.

-But that begs the question, then, what is this force?
+But that begs the question, then what is this force?

 Einstein comes along and says that gravity is an illusion.

-And that's why we have this thing called gravity.
+It's the bending of space, that space itself bends, and that's why we have this thing called gravity.

 The latest theory is called string theory, okay?

-Unseen dimensions that exist all around us that may give us the Big Bang and give us the understanding of what gravity is all about.
+And we now believe that gravity may actually exist in 10-dimensional hyperspace, that there are more dimensions that can be bent, unseen dimensions that exist all around us that may give us the Big Bang and give us the understanding of what gravity is all about.

-And the latest incarnation is called M-Theory, which exists in 11 dimensions.
+And the latest incarnation is called M-theory, which exists in 11 dimensions.

 If you read Scientific American, there's a new article coming out in this month's issue of Scientific American talking about the 11th dimension.

-That in 11 dimensions we have maybe membranes and little tiny bags and things that pulsate.
+That in 11 dimensions, we have maybe membranes and little tiny bags and things that pulsate, which give us the effect of gravity over the long distance.

-Now this has caused tremendous excitement in the scientific community.
+Now, this has caused tremendous excitement in the scientific community.

-Some people now at Harvard got tenure working on this theory.
+Two people now at Harvard got tenure working on this theory.

 One person at Princeton, one person at Columbia University.

-You know, when I got my doctorate, and when I started to work on hyperspatial theory, people laughed and said, that's science fiction.
+You know, when I got my doctorate, when I started to work on hyperspatial theory, people laughed and said, that's science fiction.

 I mean, that's something you see on Star Trek, right?